Disposal and its effect on your concession

 or

-If we do a reassessment, you will have to pay back some transfer duty and additional foreign acquirer duty (where applicable).
+If we do a reassessment, you will have to pay back some transfer duty and AFAD (where applicable).
 You may also have to pay unpaid tax interest and penalty tax, depending on your circumstances.
 This will be explained on your reassessment notice if you receive one.

 The sooner you tell us you no longer meet an eligibility requirement, the better your chances of paying lower interest and penalty amounts.